Praza da Quintana, Santiago

 Santiago de Compostela’s Praza da Quintana is not only a simple town square.

-Located at the back of the Cathedral, it’s one of the oldest and most historical squares of Santiago.
+Located at the back of the Cathedral, it’s one of the oldest and most historic squares of Santiago.

 The Quintana is physically divided into two parts by a large staircase.
 The upper part is called Quintana dos vivos.

-If you are at the top of the stairs and look down you see what is called Quintana dos Mortos, and was once a graveyard.
-Go there in the middle of the night and you’ll be able to see the dead, at least that’s what the legend says!
+If you are at the top of the stairs and look down, you see what is called Quintana dos Mortos, which was once a graveyard.
+Go there in the middle of the night, and you’ll be able to see the dead, at least that’s what the legend says!
 Furthermore, this place has been the setting of some weird tangles of history

 Quintana dos Mortos